AdaCore/learn/intro_to_ada.rst

        Put_Line (Miles'Image (Dist_Us));
     end Greet;

+.. gusthoff: there is more to the world than the EU and the USA... ;-) Maybe we should rather indicate that one of the units comes from the Imperial system, and the other one from the SI (e.g. rename to "Dist_Imperial" and "Dist_SI").

 This is true for every distinct type.
 It also means that, in the general case, an expression like ``2 * 3.0`` will trigger a compilation error.
 In a language like C or Python, those expressions are made valid by implicit conversions.
 In